Financial-Times/engineering-progression/site/pages/competencies/how-to-use.md

 ## Levels

-Each level represents the expectations and responsibilities that change from one level into another, so the name of each level contains two different job titles:
+Each level represents the expectations and responsibilities of an engineer at a particular stage of their career at the FT:

 <ul>
 {% for level in site.data.levels %}